rpivi/rpivi/README.md

 # 👋 Hi there!
 Welcome to my GitHub profile

 ## 🧑‍🎓 About Me
-I am a **Physics student** at the University of Bologna (Unibo) 📚, where I dive into the wonders of the universe, from the smallest particles to the vast cosmos.
+I am a Italian🤌 **Physics student** at the University of Bologna (Unibo) 📚, where I dive into the wonders of the universe, from the smallest particles to the vast cosmos.
 I live in **Forlì, Romagna** 🐓.

 ## 🌱 My Interests
 - **Curiosity-Driven**: I'm always eager to learn new things and explore the unknown.